WeisonWEileen/oce/mlp_mnist_detection/REAMDE.md

 - using Affine transforme to replace layer normalization implementation
 - use token-mixing and channel0mixing to capture the global information.

+And the  I also add **patch masking**, get a higher accuracy of 99.36

 ```
 # note nn.Conv2d is used to generate image patch, not to implement a traditional convolutional nerual network